 - Restart your computer and check to see if the issue persists.

-Method 5: Changing your Network Profile
+Change your Network Profile

 Your Network Profile plays an essential role in your Network settings.
-It basically configures your Windows Firewall.
+It configures your Windows Firewall.
 If your Profile is set to Public, your Firewall will block any connection that’s not allowed manually.
 However, this can lead to false positives such as your game being blocked and other legitimate apps not working.
 To fix this problem, all you have to do is select a Private profile for your Network.
 Follow the steps below:-

 - Click on the Network Icon on the bottom right of your screen.